alttch/eva3/doc/install.rst

 * Run *./install/install-without-setup* in EVA folder
-* In *etc* folder copy *uc.ini-dist* into *uc.ini*; if you plan to use :doc:`/uc/uc`, change the necessary configuration parameters.
+* In *etc* folder copy *uc.ini-dist* into *uc.ini*; if you plan to use :doc:`/uc/uc`, change necessary configuration parameters.
 * Copy *uc_apikeys.ini-dist* into *uc_apikeys.ini* and set the API keys
-* Repeat the procedure for the configurations of :doc:`/lm/lm` and :doc:`/sfa/sfa`
+* Repeat the procedure for the configuration of :doc:`/lm/lm` and :doc:`/sfa/sfa`
 * In etc folder copy *eva_servers-dist* into *eva_servers*, set *ENABLED=yes*
   for the chosen controllers, set *USER* params to run certain controllers